raycast/extensions/docs/api-reference/user-interface/action-panel.md

 Represents a list of actions in the user interface, accessible through the action panel.

+The items can be grouped into sections and they can be assigned keyboard shortcuts.
+Use the menu for context-specific actions on list items or detail screens.

+Note that when used for the action panel, the first (ENTER) and second (CMD + ENTER) menu items have automatically assigned keyboard shortcuts.
+Custom shortcuts will work in addition to the default shortcuts.

 | Prop | Type | Required | Default | Description |
 | :--- | :--- | :--- | :--- | :--- |
 | children | `ActionPanelChildren` | No | - | Sections or items.
 If [ActionPanel.Item](../user-interface/action-panel.md#actionpanelitem) elements are specified, a default section is automatically created. |